Carboneinerte/SleepAnalysis/README.md

 # SleepAnalysis

-Only Sleep_Analysis is currently working.
+Only Sleep_analysis.R is currently working.

 Run the whole file in Rstudio first.
 It will load/install the required packages.